CynaCons/stm32_BluTechDevice/README.md

 		 */
 		void HAL_UART_RxCpltCallback(UART_HandleTypeDef *huart){
 			//Make sur it's the right uart
+			if(huart->Instance == USART2){
+				//deviceUart received something.
+Check the head of the message first.
+				//Once the first byte of the message is analysed, the body will be analyzed inside the driver.
+				//The result of this analysis (confirmation, failure, data received) will be display with userUart BTDevice_deviceUartCallback(&husart2RxBuffer);
+			}
 			if(huart->Instance == USART6){
 				storeNewValueIntoInputBuffer(); //Store newly received character into the rxITBuffer BTDevice_readInputBuffer(); //Parse the rxITBuffer to recognize commands